 L-Theanine Improves Immunity by Altering TH2/TH1 Cytokine Balance, Brain Neurotransmitters, and Expression of Phospholipase C in Rat Hearts

 There aren’t any human studies on the effects of theanine on immunity yet.
 Animal models, however, paint a clear picture of this amino acid’s ability to improve overall immune regulation.
 While separate, the immune system is intricately connected to the nervous system, and neurotransmitters play important roles in healthy immune function.

 Most types of tea contain small amounts of theanine, and this amino is highly concentrated in all forms of green tea as well as certain mushroom species.
-The pinnacle of green tea, both in taste and theanine content, is Gyokuro.
+The pinnacle of green tea, both in the umami taste and theanine content, is Gyokuro.

 Both Chinese and Japanese traditional medicine call for the extensive use of green tea, which many East Asian cultures view as practically interchangeable with water.
 While we can’t say great things regarding the health benefits of the caffeine in green tea, it’s clear that ancient Asian healers were onto something when it comes to theanine.

 Research into green tea led to the discovery of theanine and its side effects in 1949, and by 1950, this nootropic had already been isolated from Gyokuro green tea leaves.
 Basing their research on ancient medical wisdom from the region, pioneering international scientists banked on the universal appeal of theanine.
 Their gamble paid off, and L-theanine from green tea is now one of the world’s most popular nootropics.

 Where does Gyokuro green tea grow?

 Japanese tea breeders were the first to cultivate Gyokuro, which has a fuller, more potent taste than other green tea breeds of Japan.
 Gyokuro has since spread throughout China and, to a lesser degree, Korea.